 The STIC, the designated Illinois fusion center, opened in 2003 and seeks to improve information sharing with and between public safety officials.
 As a member of the National Network of Fusion Centers, STIC personnel have the ability to quickly obtain and share information with partners regarding national trends and critical incidents.
 The Center’s all-crimes and all-hazards approach has led to the development of public safety outreach programs, benefitting the lives of the citizens of Illinois.

-Intelligence Support Unit (ISU) and Digital Crimes Unit (DCU)
+Intelligence Support Unit (ISU)

 Joint Terrorism Task Force (JTTF)